- Page Count: 416

 So the Tam Lin figure is the fae High Lord of the Spring Court who is named… Tamlin.
-He even shifts into a beast like the ballad, but does it before the trials where the main character has to save him from the evil faerie queen figure.
+He even shifts into a beast and the main character saves him from the evil faerie queen figure.
 The ordering of events is a bit different from the ballad, though.
 The main story follows the plot of East of the Sun West of the Moon more.

-Feyre is a human who accidentally kills a friend of Tamlin, so he busts into her family’s house in the form of a wolf, so he takes her across the wall that separates the human and fae worlds.
+Feyre is a human who accidentally kills a friend of Tamlin, so he busts into her family’s house in the form of a beast and takes her to stay with him.
 There’s lots of politics and drama going on between the different fae courts, but the story is told through Feyre’s POV so the reader only knows whatever Tamlin shares.
-In the end, Feyre decides to fight for her new “home” and save the High Lord she loves.
+In the end, Feyre decides to fight to save the High Lord she loves.

 Overview of my original review:

 3.5 stars.
 The book flowed so much better when I knew where everything was heading!
-The best part is probably the worldbuilding.
-And I will never like Tamlin… sorry, folks.
+And I will never like Tamlin… sorry.
 I do love Lucien, though!

 May 2016 after ACOMAF